jumphone/BEER/README.md

 This function is an iteration of "Analyze Two Batches".

-We compare each batch with the batch having the largest cell number.
+BEER compares each batch with the batch having the largest cell number.

 ### Step1.
 Load Data